bibanon/tubeup/README.md

 Once configured to upload, you're ready to go.

 5. Start archiving a video by running the script on a URL.
 Or multiple URLs at once.
-Youtube, Vimeo, Twitch, Dailymotion, [anything supported by yt-dlp.](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) For YouTube, this includes account URLs and playlist URLs.
+[Anything supported by yt-dlp.](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+Many sites are supported.
+For YouTube, this includes account URLs and playlist URLs.

 ```
    tubeup <url>